-The Very Rev. Dr. John J. Jillions has served as Chancellor of the Orthodox Church in America since 2011.
-Prior to that, he was associate professor at the Sheptytsky Institute of Eastern Christian Studies at Saint Paul University in Ottawa, where he was a member of the Faculty of Theology since 2003.
+The Very Rev. Dr. John A. Jillions has served as Chancellor of the Orthodox Church in America since 2011.
+Prior to that, he was Associate Professor at the Sheptytsky Institute of Eastern Christian Studies at Saint Paul University in Ottawa, where he was a member of the Faculty of Theology since 2003.
 He taught courses in Orthodox Theology, 20th Century Orthodox Thought, New Testament, East-West Ecumenism, and Pastoral Theology.
-He also directed the D.Min. program there for a number of years.
+He also directed the DMin program there for several years.

 Father John was founding director of the Institute for Orthodox Christian Studies in Cambridge and served as its first Principal (1997–2002).
 Early in his career, he served as administrator of Ss.
 Cosmas and Damian Adult Home and as a bank officer.
 In 1990–92 he served a brief stint as a chaplain (Captain) in the U.S. Air Force Reserve.
-He is married to Denise (Melligon) and has three sons, Andrew (and wife Alice), Alexander (and wife Meaghan), and Anthony.
+He is married to Denise (Melligon) and has three adult sons, Andrew (Alice and granddaughter Eloise), Alexander and Anthony.

 - B.A., McGill University